quocviet2396/Eproject_G6/README.md

 # Eproject_G6
-our website hosted at eproject.keansburgpark
+Our website hosted at http://eproject.keansburgpark/